seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part24-Going-Forward.md

 This series exists as a set of saved notes (the INDEX note plus Parts 1-24) specifically so you can return to any part, at any time, in any future conversation, to review a concept, debug something that broke, or pick up a Phase 2/3 feature using the same step-by-step approach.
 Nothing here needs to be memorized — it's meant to be a reference you build from, indefinitely.

-**Congratulations on completing the course — and on everything you built along the way.**
+**Congratulations on completing the course — and on everything you built along the way.** 🎉

 ---

-That's the entire 24-part tutorial series, start to finish.
-You now have every part available on request, along with the RAG-friendly consolidated files (00-07 + Appendix A) and the accounting/bookkeeping domain primers (Appendices B-H) we built earlier.
-If time permits, I might develop Phase 2 feature next — like editing/voiding via reversal entries, or Stripe payments.
+That's the entire 25-part series (Parts 0–24), fully delivered start to finish!
+You've now got:
+- A complete, working double-entry accounting SaaS app
+- Every part's full code, checkpoints, and troubleshooting available to revisit anytime
+- A clear roadmap for Phase 2/3 features if you want to keep building
+- An Appendix A (full codebase reference) and an accounting/bookkeeping primer (Appendices B–H) for deeper reference